ospalax/addon-kea-hooks/src/tools/README.md

                         or better eth0/<ipv4>).
 This argument can be used multiple of times.
   -n <nameserver-ipv4>, --domain-name-server <nameserver-ipv4>
-                        Domain name server IPv4 address (e.g.: 8.8.8.8).
-This
+                        Domain name server IPv4 address (global) (Default:
-                        argument can be used multiple of times.
+                        None).
+This argument can be used multiple of times.
                         These nameservers take precedence over others found in option-data (if used).
+  -r <router-ipv4>, --router <router-ipv4>
+                        Router's IPv4 address (global) (Default: None).
+This argument can be used multiple of times.
   -o <option-data-json>, --option-data <option-data-json>
                         JSON value representing option-data object (Default:
                         None).
 This argument can be used multiple of times.